Gordon and Julie Renovations and Apps for Dinner

 What this is about is a husband and wife team that are always doing something to better our home and then not having the time to cook a formal dinner, so we improvise with appetizers.

-When we bought our home 11 years ago we loved it, but we did want to make it our own, like most homeowner’s do.
+When we bought our home in 2006 we loved it, but we did want to make it our own, like most homeowner’s do.
 Turn our house into a Julie and Gordon home.
 So it has been project, after project, after project.
 Paint, tile, new roof, retaining wall, another retaining wall, yet another retaining wall, fruit trees, outdoor garden, you name it!

 Painting the Kitchen and the Nook

 Our home is just under 2000 square feet and even though we have these wonderful tall windows and sliding glass doors, our home was so dark.
 The sun rises to the left of our house, and sets to the right of our house, but not much light gets through the front or the back of our home.
 That’s when we decided to repaint some of the walls on the inside of our house to brighten things up a bit.